isc-projects/kea/doc/sphinx/arm/security.rst

 Remote Administrative Access
 ----------------------------

-Kea's Control Agent (CA) exposes a REST API over HTTP or HTTPS (HTTP over TLS).
+Kea's Control Agent (CA) exposes a RESTful API over HTTP or HTTPS (HTTP over TLS).
 The CA is an optional feature that is disabled by default, but it is very popular.
 When enabled, it listens on the loopback address (127.0.0.1 or ::1) by default, unless configured otherwise.
 See :ref:`tls` for information about protecting the TLS traffic.
 Limiting the incoming connections with a firewall, such as